mmilano/SidePanelCollapse/README.md

     return hasWidth ?
 Dimension.WIDTH : Dimension.HEIGHT;
 };
 ```
-[Bootstrap.js/collapse source][BS-source-width]
+([Bootstrap.js/collapse source][BS-source-width])

 While vertical/height collapse is the default behavior, Bootstrap will check if the collapsing element has a 'width' class.
 If so, then the width, not height, collapses.
 It transforms horizontally, not vertically.

+## SidePanelCollapse Goes Sideways

-Just as the Bootstrap collapse component normally shows and hides content vertically, this version will show and hide horizontally.
+So, while Bootstrap collapse normally shows and hides content vertically, SidePanelCollapse augments the normal behavior to create a side panel that will show and hide horizontally.

-* Buttons or anchors are used as triggers that are mapped to specific elements you toggle.
 * Collapsing an element will animate the width between 0 and its full width value.

-SidePanelCollapse essentially extends the default Bootstrap collapse functionality on an element to
+In addition, SidePanelCollapse extends the default collapse functionality to:

+* Implement different, custom, and customizable durations for the open transition and the close transitions.
+* Add an optional backdrop that screens the rest of the page when the side panel is open.
-* provides for a custom "close" button that is separate from the button that opens the side panel
+* Provide for a custom "close" button that is separate from the button that opens the side panel.
-* implements different durations for the open transition and the close transitions
-* custom and customizable durations for opening and closing
+* Allow the use to close the sidepanel with: the close button, a click on the backdrop, or the ESC key.

 # Wot's all this, then?

 The SidePanelCollapse library is itself just two files, one javascript and one css.
 So what are all these other files in this project?

-Everything in the `/src_demo` directory is there because these demo examples have been derived from
- a larger site I developed which is built around a static page generation process using Panini/handlebars.js.
+Everything in the `/src_demo` directory is for the demonstraion examples.
+The demos have been derived from a larger site I developed which is built around a static page generation process using Panini/handlebars.js.

 In addition to the handlebars partials, there are custom handlebars helpers (for example, `page-toc.js` generatively creates the page's table of contents when the page is built), site-specific javascript modules, and other supporting files.
 The data-file-driven "gallery" on the advanced demo's index/homepage is also a vestige of the larger site; I left a reduced version of it here for variety.